Luke-up/E-store/README.md

 A online storefront project.
 The project is a simple website that displays various products on offer.
 The website has basic functionality allowing for a interactable *customer cart*.
-This project was created to display profficiency in ==html, css and bootstrap, javascript and jquery.==
+This project was created to display profficiency in **html, css and bootstrap, javascript and jquery.**

 ---
 ## Table of contents